Lightstreamer/Lightstreamer-example-HelloWorld-adapter-node/README.md

 #### The Adapter Set Configuration

-This Adapter Set Name is configured and will be referenced by the clients as `NODE_HELLOWORLD`.
+This Adapter Set is configured and will be referenced by the clients as `NODE_HELLOWORLD`.
 For this demo we configure just the Data Adapter as a *Proxy Data Adapter*, while instead, as Metadata Adapter, we use the ready-made [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
 As *Proxy Data Adapter* you may configure also the robust versions.
 The *Robust Proxy Data Adapter* has some recovery capabilities and avoid to terminate the Lightstreamer Server process, so it can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
 Full details on the recovery behavior of the Robust Data Adapter are available as inline comments within the `DOCS-SDKs/sdk_adapter_remoting_infrastructure/conf/sockets(robust)/adapters.xml` file in your Lightstreamer Server installation.